hackforla/not-today/docs/index.md

 NOTE: *Not Today* is not intended for people in a suicidal crisis.
 If you need additional support outside your current resources, please reach out to the National Suicide Hotline at 1-800-273-8255 or [click here](https://tinyurl.com/yxlzd4qn) to see an international list.

 If you would like to participate in a user survey or beta test when available, or learn more about further development, please check back soon to join our mailing list.

+We've run multiple surveys covering <a href="https://www.questionpro.com/survey-templates/non-profit-event-surveys/">events </a>, donor feedback, <a href="https://www.questionpro.com/survey-templates/non-profit-volunteer-surveys/">volunteer surveys </a>- all for free.
+Thank you <a href="https://www.questionpro.com/">QuestionPro</a>!